itsahoe/Bookmarklet-Cheats/README.md

-Blooket, Gimkit, and yohoho.io cheats for school.
+Blooket, Gimkit, and Yohoho.io cheats fun and School

 # Intructions